Ballyphehane: Notable buildings

-Ballyphehane Community Association Ltd operates Ballyphehane Community Centre to provide services and facilities including meeting rooms, a sports hall, gym and a number of playing fields which play host to the local soccer team Killreen Celtic.
+Ballyphehane Community Centre's facilities include a sports hall, meeting rooms, gym and a number of playing fields which play host to the local soccer team Killreen Celtic.

 Adjacent to the Community Centre is the Tory Top Road public library, which was opened in 2005 replacing the previous library which had served the local community since 1974.
 The library is owned and operated by Cork City Council.

 Musgrave Park in Ballyphehane is home to Dolphin and Sunday's Well rugby teams, and it is also one of the two homes of Munster Rugby, the other being Thomond Park in Limerick.

 The local Scout troop is the 2nd Cork Ballyphehane Scouting Ireland, which meets on Doyle Road, not to be confused with the 2nd Cork troop based in St. Fin Barre's Cathedral parish.

 Schools

 There are several schools in the area.
 Maria Assumpta Girls' National School and the Presentation Secondary School, run by the Presentation Sisters, caters for the girls of the area.
 Réalt na Maidine National School is a local national (primary) school for boys.
 A co-educational Gaelscoil, Gaelscoil an Teaghlaigh Naofa, is also located near Ballyphehane Community Centre.
 Coláiste Éamann Rís, formerly Deerpark Christian Brothers school, is a co-educational secondary school.
 Formerly an all-boys school, it began accepting girls in 2019 and is run by the Edmund Rice School Trust (ERST).
 It was founded by the Christian Brothers on Sullivan's Quay in 1828 making it the oldest school on Cork’s city southside.
 In 2019 it became the first English–speaking co-educational Catholic secondary school in Cork city.